Goldman Sachs strategists tout stocks in 2014 on better growth

-* Says Jakob Riis, executive vice president, head of North America operations and president of Novo Nordisk Inc. has resigned from company

-NEW YORK Dec 9 Economic growth in developed economies will accelerate next year and investors should buy U.S. stocks, partly on the likelihood that central banks' monetary policies will remain accommodative, Goldman Sachs strategists said on a webcast Monday.
+NEW YORK Economic growth in developed economies will accelerate next year and investors should buy U.S. stocks, partly on the likelihood that central banks' monetary policies will remain accommodative, Goldman Sachs (GS.N) strategists said on a webcast Monday.

 The strategists also touted stocks within the U.S., Japanese and European banking sectors.